sysalto/ReactiveReports/README.md

 ## Getting started

 ### 1 - Cloning the git repo and running the examples
+For running the Scala examples, we recommend cloning the git repo and running the examples, like shown below.
 ```
 1 - git clone https://github.com/sysalto/ReactiveReports
 2 - sbt update